Yoneda Lemma for Simplicial Spaces: Abstract

 \section{Abstract}

-We study and prove the Yoneda lemma for arbitrary simplicial spaces.
-In order to do that we define {\it left fibrations} for simplicial spaces and show it comes with a model structure.
-We then show how the Yoneda Lemma can be applied to understand the theory of left fibrations.
+We study the Yoneda lemma for arbitrary simplicial spaces.
+We do that by introducing {\it left fibrations} of simplicial spaces and and studying its associated model structure, the {\it covariant model structure}.

+In particular, we prove a {\it recognition principle} for covariant equivalences over an arbitrary simplicial space and {\it invariance} of the covariant model structure with respect to complete Segal space equivalences.

 \addtocontents{toc}{ }